yuninxia/HPCToolkit/doc/src/users/introduction.md

 for parallel programs because measurement overhead can distort program behavior.

 HPCToolkit is especially good at pinpointing scaling losses in parallel codes, both within multicore nodes and across the nodes in a parallel system.
-Using differential analysis of call path profiles collected on different numbers of threads or processes, one can quantify scalability losses and pinpoint their causes to individual lines of code executed in particular calling contexts (Coarfa et al. 2007).
+Using differential analysis of call path profiles collected on different numbers of threads or processes, one can quantify scalability losses and pinpoint their causes to individual lines of code executed in particular calling contexts ([Coarfa et al. 2007](https://doi.acm.org/10.1145/1274971.1274976)).
-We have used this technique to quantify scaling losses in leading science applications across thousands of processor cores on Cray and IBM Blue Gene systems, associate them with individual lines of source code in full calling context (N. R. Tallent et al. 2009; N. R. Tallent, Adhianto, and Mellor-Crummey 2010), and quantify scaling losses in science applications within compute nodes at the loop nest level due to competition for memory bandwidth in multicore processors (N. Tallent et al. 2008).
+We have used this technique to quantify scaling losses in leading science applications across thousands of processor cores on Cray and IBM Blue Gene systems, associate them with individual lines of source code in full calling context ([Tallent, Mellor-Crummey, and Fagan 2009](https://doi.acm.org/10.1145/1542476.1542526); [Tallent, Adhianto, and Mellor-Crummey 2010](https://dx.doi.org/10.1109/SC.2010.47)), and quantify scaling losses in science applications within compute nodes at the loop nest level due to competition for memory bandwidth in multicore processors ([Tallent et al. 2008](https://stacks.iop.org/1742-6596/125/012088)).
-We have also developed techniques for efficiently attributing the idleness in one thread to its cause in another thread (N. R. Tallent and Mellor-Crummey 2009; N. R. Tallent, Mellor-Crummey, and Porterfield 2010).
+We have also developed techniques for efficiently attributing the idleness in one thread to its cause in another thread ([Tallent, Mellor-Crummey, and Fagan 2009](https://doi.acm.org/10.1145/1542476.1542526); [Tallent, Mellor-Crummey, and Porterfield 2010](https://doi.acm.org/10.1145/1693453.1693489)).

-HPCToolkit is deployed on many DOE supercomputers, including the El Capitan exacale supercomputer (AMD MI300A APUs) at Lawrence Livermore National Laboratory, the Frontier exascale supercomputer (AMD Trento CPUs + MI250X GPUs) at Oak Ridge National Laboratory, the Aurora exascale supercomputer (Intel Sapphire Rapids CPUs + Intel Max GPUs) at Argonne's Leadership Computing Facility, the Crossroads supercomputer (Intel Sapphire Rapids) at Los Alamos National Laboratory, and the Kestrel HPC platform, which includes both GPU-accelerated nodes (AMD Genoa + NVIDIA H100) and CPU-only nodes (Intel Sapphire Rapids) at the National Renewable Energy Laboratory.
+HPCToolkit is deployed on many DOE supercomputers, including the [El Capitan](https://asc.llnl.gov/exascale/el-capitan) exacale supercomputer (AMD MI300A APUs) at Lawrence Livermore National Laboratory, the [Frontier](https://www.olcf.ornl.gov/frontier) exascale supercomputer (AMD Trento CPUs + MI250X GPUs) at Oak Ridge National Laboratory, the [Aurora](https://www.anl.gov/aurora) exascale supercomputer (Intel Sapphire Rapids CPUs + Intel Max GPUs) at Argonne's Leadership Computing Facility, the [Crossroads](https://www.lanl.gov/about/mission/advanced-simulation-and-computing/platforms/crossroads) supercomputer (Intel Sapphire Rapids) at Los Alamos National Laboratory, and the [Kestrel](https://www.nrel.gov/hpc/kestrel-computing-system) HPC platform, which includes both GPU-accelerated nodes (AMD Genoa + NVIDIA H100) and CPU-only nodes (Intel Sapphire Rapids) at the National Renewable Energy Laboratory.